 “Why are strengths hard?”
 Neuroscientists have been heard to say “I don’t know” (just like quantum physicists).
 We tend to focus on fixing problems vs building strengths.

 Here is a story that my friend Diana told me nearly 20 years ago.
-Given I have been dressing up for Spring Racing Carnival here in Victoria – hats, fascinators, heels, dresses, and handbags – I thought you would appreciate this as many women (and men) can identify:
+Given I have been dressing up for Spring Racing Carnival (including the world famous Melbourne Cup) here in Victoria – hats, fascinators, heels, dresses, handbags (and horses of course!) – I thought you would appreciate this as many women (and men) can identify:

 You have just purchased a beautiful new pair of shoes.
 They make your legs look long; your calves look toned, your ankles delicate.
 The colour compliments your skin and outfit.
 The style is perfect for this season’s trends.
 You can walk elegantly in them and you feel like a million dollars.